Marine Institute Ireland: Ocean Science and Information Services (OSIS)

 The Ocean Science and Information Services (OSIS) team provide support for national and international marine research programmes in a number of areas.

 'Research Vessel Operations' manage the Marine Institute's research fleet, the RV Celtic Explorer and the RV Celtic Voyager, and also manage the foreign research vessel notification process.
 Both vessels are fitted with scientific instrumentation, laboratories and IT equipment and are used for fisheries research, environmental monitoring, seabed mapping, oceanology, seismic surveys, student training and meteorological investigations.

 The 'Advanced Mapping Service Group' carries out routine hydrographic and geophysical mapping for the Irish National Seabed Survey, the Integrated Mapping for the Sustainable Development of Irelands Marine Resource (INFOMAR) and benthic fisheries projects.

 'Oceanography and Ocean Modelling' provide oceanographic services, including the Irish Marine Data Buoy Observation Network of five buoys around the Irish coast.
 It is also involved in the establishment of an Irish tide gauge network, ocean modelling, satellite remote sensing and oceanographic support of research programmes related to marine fisheries and environment.

 The 'Information Services & Development' team are responsible for the co-ordination of Marine Institute data activities and the provision of Information Technology infrastructure and information management for the Marine Institute.

 The 'Advanced Marine Technology' programme, within the OSIS unit, is part of Sea Change, Ireland's marine research and innovation strategy.

 Irish Maritime Development Office (IMDO)

 The Irish Maritime Development Office (IMDO) of the Marine Institute is a development, promotional and marketing agency for the shipping services sector.
 The IMDO's statutory mandate is to "promote and develop growth in the Irish shipping industry, and to attract to Ireland additional marine related service sector operations along with key players in International Shipping and ancillary services".
-IMDO provides assistance to the Irish maritime industry and advice to government.
-The office also markets Ireland overseas as a location for international shipping services to operate.